xxfoundation/elixxir-docs/cmix.md

 }
 ```

-The keys to encrypt each payload are deterministically generated like this
+The keys to encrypt each payload are deterministically generated
 by iteratively hashing with Blake2b and then SHA256 each symmetric key along
 with the salt, cMix Round ID and the string "cmixClientNodeKeyGenerationSalt".
 The resulting 32 byte value is then feed into HKDF_SHA256, and expanded to